jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 In the two examples, it might seem justified to just cut my ideas off at the first go around.
 You might be asking yourself why you can't just keep your tweets or writing short, without rephrasing the same thing in different ways.
 The simple answer to that is "engagement".

 Your success depends on your ability to keep people hooked on your words.
 The more time they spend engaged with your content, the more likely they are to come back for more.
-It's not a coincidence that I titled my first book on writing for Twitter ["Engagement Is The New Cocaine".](https://engagementisthenewcocaine.com/)
+It's not a coincidence that I titled my first book for Twitter ["Engagement Is The New Cocaine".](https://engagementisthenewcocaine.com/)

 Why would you only write 140 characters worth of tweets when you have 280 to work with?
 Google's SEO algorithm ​*strongly*​ rewards the time a reader spends on the page ingesting content.
 Computers and humans alike enjoy longer content.